 As an alternative, you can buy self-adhesive polypropylene rubberized fabric, sold in rolled strips, that you just cut, peel, and stick over a crack or small hole.

 How to Fix Asphalt Driveway Holes

 To repair asphalt driveway holes and large cracks, sweep or suction out dirt using a shop vacuum, and then fill in the gaps with cold-process asphalt-repair compound that is sold in large, 60-pound plastic bags.
 Before you begin the repair work, lay the bag down in direct sunlight if possible to allow it warm.

 1 Use a broom or stiff brush to sweep out the cracks.
 If you have a shop vacuum, use it to vacuum up loose dirt and debris.

-2 Coat the surface of the hole with asphalt emulsion repair compound, available at home improvement centers or on Amazon.
+2 Coat the surface of the hole with asphalt emulsion repair compound, available at home improvement centers or online.

 3 Use a bagged cold-process asphalt repair mix to patch holes and large cracks.